navcoin/NavHub/content/projects/nav-pi-kowhai/index.md

 date: 2018-02-20T22:04:39+13:00
 lastmod: 2018-02-20T22:04:39+13:00
 draft: false
-author: "NavCore Team"
+author: "Mike Delucchi"
-description: ""
+description: "NavPi Kowhai is a full re-engineering of the NavPi software from the ground up to make it even better and easier to use."
 resources: []
 categories: []
 slug: ""
 type: "project"
 feature_image: ""
 show_title_text: false
-in_progress: false
+in_progress: true
-completed: true
+completed: false
-show_on_roadmap: false
+show_on_roadmap: true
-show_on_projects: true
+show_on_projects: false
 allow_click_through: false
 percent_complete: 35
 github_url: "https://github.com/NAVCoin/navpi-go"